Phatdeluxe/Phatdeluxe.github.io/projects.md

 Worked on a team to create a neural network that predicts the price of an Air BnB.

+I worked with two other data scientists to create a model, but I believe that model creation is not something that can easily be done by multiple people.
+Instead we made it a bit of friendly competition, and we all created models and used the model that had the lowest MAE (mean average error).
+Unfortunatly my model did not win the competition, but you can find it below if you are curious at looking at it.

 The repo for the project can be found [here on github](https://github.com/AirBnB-dream-team/DS).

 The repo for my personal model can be found [here on github](https://github.com/Phatdeluxe/Unit_4_build_week).